mixxxdj/manual/source/glossary.rst

      equalizer.
 It can control three aspects of each frequency: level (boost or cut), the center or primary frequency, and the bandwidth or range of each frequency.

+   DAW
+     A digital audio workstation (DAW) is an electronic device or application software used for recording, editing and producing audio files.